clkao/plv8js-clkao/doc/plv8.md

 - ERROR

 See the PostgreSQL manual for each error level.

+If compiled with heap snapshot support, write_snapshot will write a snapshot file of the current V8 heap.
+This file should get the extension '.heapsnapshot' and can be imported into Chrome or Chromium developer tools (in profiles tab, load profile...).
+The function returns true if the snapshot could be created.
+Notice that the snapshot file will be written by the PostgreSQL backend user.
+To avoid security risks this function is not available by default, and should only be activated for debug purposes in a controlled environment.

 Each functionality for quote family is identical to the built-in SQL function with the same name.